 That’s the History – Now – THE VIEW

-This 3 minute video: Top view … is very worthwhile watching for its story-line and anticipated views.
+This 4 minute video is very worthwhile watching for its story-line and anticipated views.

-Now all you need to do is arrange a time to walk it, as the say it is well worth it!
+Now all you need to do is arrange a time to walk it, as they say it is well worth it!

 You can contact the Mt Horrocks Historical Society via the web form below